 Thursday -Epiphany themes- water, -seas, rivers, lakes , information and media,

-Arctic ice is fast retreating: summertime ice coverage is now down to 20% of its 1970s levels.
-This climate breakdown is creating three potential areas for interstate competition, threatening the uneasy cooperation that has governed relations in the Arctic Circle…First, melting ice sheets are uncovering new sources for raw materials.
-Arctic oil and gas exploration and mining projects have grown rapidly… Second, as Arctic ice disappears, sea routes that were once impassable for much of the year are being opened up… The third and final potential conflict area also arises from the Arctic’s prime geographical location.
-Positioned at the shortest possible distance between the globe’s two major landmasses, the Arctic has long been ripe for militarisation
+The Antarctic ice sheet is losing mass three times faster now than in the 1990s and contributing to global sea level rise.
+Arctic ice is fast retreating: potential areas for interstate competition …First, melting ice sheets are uncovering new sources for raw materials. … Second, as Arctic ice disappears, sea routes that were once impassable for much of the year are being opened up… The third and final potential conflict … distance between the globe’s two major landmasses, ….militarisation

 Saturday -Saints – activists, scientists